sreedgets/odin-memory-card/README.md

-Write game over function
+Memory game from the Odin Project React curriculum.
-Show/track highest scores
+## Features to come
-select difficulty
+- Select difficulty